stovc/pegp/README.md

 ### Create a project
 Create a new project by typing
 `n [project_name] [query_path]`

+### Steps of pipeline
+* Search - a homology search using the HMMER software against the RefSeq database
+* Hit data - make the dataframe of hits with annotations
+* Search report - plot HMMER hits and their properties
+* Filter - filter HMMER hits by parameters: query coverage, e-value
+* Cluster - cluster sequences into clusters of 90% and more similarity and pick representatives using cd-hit
+* Genome consistence - ensure that all filtered hits that are present with clustered hits in the same genome are kept for the analysis
+* Cluster data - construct a .csv containing cluster representative information for non-clustered proteins
+* Filtering and clustering report - plot results of filtering and clustering
+* Align - align clustered and genome-consistent hits by MAFFT
+* Genome context -
+* Trim - trim the alignment by removing columns that contain fraction of gaps lower than threshold
+* Trim report - plot results of triming
+* Domain search - search protein domains in proteins
+* Prottest - testing which substitution model suits the alignment better for maximum likelihood inference
+* Domain data - make a file with domain data
+* Tree - construct maximum likelihood tree with 1000 ultrafast bootstrap replicates

 ### Run the analysis
 To run a step, type